PandaLinux/pandaOS/README.md

 ## Installation Instructions

+Panda Linux can only be built on a `64-bit x86 Linux` distribution.
+Please note that this means the `x86_64` or `amd64` version, not the 32-bit `i386` version.

-- Before starting the installer, configure your system by issuing
+- First, install the prerequisite packages and configure your system to run the installer:

 ```sh
 bash configure.sh